 The AGM serves as a principal forum for the Group's dialogue with shareholders.
-All shareholders are encouraged to attend the AGM, during which they can participate and given the opportunity to ask questions on matters affecting the Group, such as election/re-election of Directors, business operations, and the financial performance and position of the Group.
+All shareholders are encouraged to attend the AGM, during which they can participate and given the opportunity to ask questions and vote on important matters affecting the Group, including the election/re-election of Directors, business operations, and the financial performance and position of the Group.

-All Directors attended the virtual 42nd AGM held on 27 September 2021.
-Barring unforeseen circumstances, all Directors (which include the Chairs of all mandated Board committees) shall be attending the forthcoming 43rd AGM to address shareholders' queries at the meeting.
+All Directors attended the 43rd AGM held on 16 June 2022.
+Barring unforeseen circumstances, all Directors (which include the Chairs of all mandated Board committees) shall be attending the forthcoming 44th AGM to address shareholders' queries at the meeting.
 The external auditors will also be present at the meeting to answer shareholders' queries on their audit process and report, the accounting policies adopted by the Group, and their independence.